smarthomeNG/plugins/hue/README.md

 ###New development of Hue plugin for use in smarthome.py (C) Michael Würtenberger 2014, 2015, 2016
 version 1.83 developNG

+This plugin comes with widgets for smartVISU.
+For information how to use the widgets look into section **smartVISU Widgets** at the bottom of this document.

 Development Repo and examples for smartvisu widget under https://github.com/mworion/hue.git

 ## Supported Hardware